dustinpfister/blog_posts/_posts/threejs-examples-land-sections.md

 This is a post on a threejs project example prototype that has to do with a basic game mechanic that I was exploring with an idea for a game.
 This is then not a [getting started on three.js](/2018/04/04/threejs-getting-started/) kind of post and I assume that you have at least some background with the basics of three.js and also of course know a thing or two about javaScript in general.
 So I will not be going over every little basic feature of three.js here, however I often like to start off my threejs posts with a section like this in which I write about a few things that you might want to read up more before continuing to read the rest f the post.

+### Source is up on Github

+The source code for this example is also [up on my github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-examples-land-sections).

 ### Version numbers matter with three.js

 When I first write this post and the underlaying source code of the example that I was writing about I was using three.js version r125.
+The last time I came around to do a little editing of this post I made a few changes to get things working okay with r146.
 In future versions of three.js it is possible that code breaking changes might be introduced that will cause this example to no longer work.

 ## 1 - The game object